-We established a compensation program for fiscal 2023 for each of our non-employee directors that generally consisted of a combination of annual cash retainers and restricted stock units ("RSUs").
-As a part of its most recent review of the non-employee director compensation program, the Compensation and Talent Committee reviewed an analysis of competitive market data and determined that our non-employee director compensation was near the median of our peers in terms of average total direct compensation amount.
+We established a compensation program for fiscal 2024 for each of our non-employee directors that generally consisted of a combination of annual cash retainers and restricted stock units ("RSUs").
+As a part of its most recent review of the non-employee director compensation program, the Compensation and Talent Committee reviewed an analysis of competitive market data and determined that our non-employee director compensation was near the median of our peers in terms of the average total direct compensation amount.

-The following section describes the elements and other features of our director compensation program for fiscal 2023 for non-employee directors.
-There are no planned changes to the non-employee director compensation program for fiscal 2024.
+The following section describes the elements and other features of our director compensation program for fiscal 2024 for non-employee directors.
+We did not make any changes compared to the fiscal 2023 director compensation program and there are currently no planned changes to the non-employee director compensation program for fiscal 2025.